paulabernathy7/Sprint-Challenge-Authentication/README.md

       To slow down attackers you can use bcrypt to increase the iteration count.

 - [ ] What are the three parts of the JSON Web Token?
+      The three parts of a JSON Web Token are the header, payload, and the signature.

 ## Minimum Viable Product